Harvey, Illinois, train collision: Harvey railroad yard

 Seven crossovers permitted trains to leave and/or enter Harvey yard, going across all tracks.
-Switches for tracks number 3 and 4 were equipped with electrically operated actuators before 1971, but an accident on January 23, 1971, when an experienced switch-tender misaligned a switch which led to a collision that made the ICG (Illinois Central Gulf) introduce timetable special instructions, and also instruct trains passing tracks 3 and 4 to approach the switches at a reduced speed, however this speed was never prescribed.
+Switches for tracks number 3 and 4 were equipped with electrically operated actuators before 1971, but an accident on January 23, 1971, when an experienced switch-tender misaligned a switch which led to a collision that made the ICG introduce timetable special instructions, and also instruct trains passing tracks 3 and 4 to approach the switches at a reduced speed, however this speed was never prescribed.
 The ICG rule also stated that the trains were to be prepared to stop short of the switch (or any other obstacles), but this could only be done if the train was moving at "walking speed".
 Switch-tenders at the time were equipped with Motorola MT500 walkie-talkies, to ease the communications between the ICG staff.